chrisbello2023/eCoin/README.md

-eCoin is the best way to get started with bitcoin.
+### eCoin is the best way to get started with bitcoin.
 Our simple, streamlined design is easy for beginners, yet powerful enough for experienced users.

-### Fastsync is a new feature in the eCoin app that makes Bitcoin wallets sync in seconds, while also keeping eCoin technology ahead of the curve as SPV slowly phases out.
-When Fastsync is enabled the BRD wallet uses our server technology, [Blockset](https://docs.blockset.com/) to sync, send and receive instantly!

 ### Your Decentralized Bitcoin Wallet